 To write a response to a previously created message, click on the Reply button in the header of the message that you are writing a response to (or activate the respective context menu item).
 The window for creating a new message will appear.

 To write a report, select the Report message type at the top of the window.
-For this type of message, a user must specify the timeline of the task (the drop-down list at the bottom of the window).
-Also,write a text that explains what you have been working on and attach files with the results of your work to the message (these can be pictures or screenshots, electronic documents, videos, or any other files).
+For this type of message, a user must specify the spent hours of the task (the drop-down list Hours at the bottom of the window).
+Also, write a text that explains what you have been working on and attach files with the results of your work to the message (these can be pictures or screenshots, electronic documents, videos, or any other files).

-At the top, there is a Jump to the post button, which synchronizes the list of tasks in the navigator and in the forum message feeds, setting them to the position where the message that is being edited is displayed.
+At the top, there is the Jump to the post button, which synchronizes the list of tasks in the Navigator and in the Forum message feeds, setting them to the position where the message that is being edited is displayed.